PARTNERS FOR THE RIDE

 About The American Saddlebred

 The American Saddlebred remains the ultimate show horse, high-stepping and elegant.
 A show horse is a spectacle of beauty and grace but is also an intense athletic competitor.
 American Saddlebreds compete in four primary divisions in the show ring: Five-Gaited, Three-Gaited, Fine Harness and Pleasure.
 Each division has its own "look," and competitors should be groomed to perfection.
 Five-gaited, fine harness and show pleasure horses are exhibited with full manes and tails.
-Five-gaited horses are shown with roached, or trimmed, manes to accentuate their long, fine necks.
+Three-gaited horses are shown with roached, or trimmed, manes to accentuate their long, fine necks.

 The common denominator for American Saddlebreds in the show ring is that they should be alert, showing with neck arched, head up and ears forward, projecting an attitude of "Look at me!"
 They are judged on performance, manners, presence, quality and conformation.

 American Saddlebreds come in almost all colors, ranging in height from 14 to 17 hands and weigh 800-1,200 pounds.